Fort William F.C.: Recent times

 The club was unable to build upon their relatively competitive start to life in the Highland League, and gradually, season-by-season, began to struggle to the point where they had finished bottom in 14 of the 18 seasons between 1996–97 and 2013–14.
 Their struggles included a record 17–0 away defeat in 1998, to now Scottish League One side Peterhead.
 Despite this, The Fort did not finish bottom that season, with the wooden spoon going to Nairn County.
 In the 2008–09 season, they accumulated only a solitary point from 28 matches, making it the Highland League's record lowest points total since its inception.

 During the 2008–09 season, an exciting future appeared forthcoming, when television producer and former Lochaber resident, Paul MacDonald, unveiled his vision for the football team.
-In conjunction with his American Entertainment company, PMAC Tonight, he planned to create a reality TV series based around the toiling team.
+In conjunction with his American Entertainment company, PMAC Tonight, he planned to create a reality TV series focusing on the toiling team.
 The premise was to import some of the best young American talent from college campuses across the USA, in an attempt to take Fort William "From Worst to First", in what was envisaged to be the ultimate underdog story.
 However, after much initial media hype, the project failed to materialise.

 The club formerly fielded a reserve side in the North Caledonian Football League, but were forced to disband this team prior to the 2011–12 season due to a lack of playable pitches in the Fort William area – something that has always plagued the club.
 They were, however, able to set up an Under 19s team, which was formed with the sole purpose of participating in the Scottish Youth Cup.

 In January 2015, the club made history when it recorded four consecutive league victories for the first time since joining the Highland League, after a 2–1 success over Clachnacuddin.